shawncrigger/sc-ss-shoppingcart-fix/readme.txt

 == Description ==
 Enables Shopping Cart Abandonment in Sharpspring CRM, it does require a Sharpspring CRM account and to have the tracking code already installed.

+## THIS IS NO LONGER POSSIBLE WITH SHARPSPRING AND WORDPRESS.
+I have contacted Sharpspring developers and there is no way to make it work anymore.